Skilled Worker Visa for Nurses

 Path to Settlement

-After 5 years on the Health and Care Worker route, nurses can apply for ILR.
+After 5 years on the Health and Care Worker route, nurses can apply for ILR (Indefinite Leave to Remain).
 Many nurses successfully settle in the UK and go on to British citizenship.

 During the 5-year qualifying period, keep tracking your absences and ensure you meet all ILR requirements.